mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_analysis_README.txt

 git@github.com:z0on/GO_MWU.git
 # Follow the instructions in his README
 # In Step 1, the GO hierarchy file is go.obo
-# the table of GO annotations is mcav_iso2go.tab, found in my Github repository:
+# the table of GO annotations is Mcavernosa_Cladocopium_iso2go.tab, found in my Github repository:
 https://github.com/mstudiva/Mcav-Annotated-Transcriptome.git
-# the -log(p-value) tables were generated at the end of the DESeq2 script
+# the -log(p-value) (lpv) and fold change (fc) tables were generated at the end of the DESeq2 script
 # you should have one _lpv.csv for each of your experimental factors, and one for the
 # interaction
 # you can also compare fc datasets as well for factors with corresponding dataframes